Hari-sh-S/investing-scanner/DEPLOYMENT_SUMMARY.md

 1. Go to https://streamlit.io/cloud
 2. Sign in with GitHub
 3. Click **New app**
-4. Select your repository: `sigma-scanner-replica`
+4. Select your repository: `investing-scanner`
 5. Main file: `app.py`
 6. Click **Deploy**